Amsterdam/GOB-Prepare/README.md

 # Remarks

-## Trigger prepare
+## Trigger Prepare

-Prepares are triggered by the GOB-Workflow module.
-See the GOB-Workflow README for more details
+Prepares are triggered by the [GOB-Workflow](https://github.com/Amsterdam/GOB-Workflow) module.
+See the GOB-Workflow README for more details.